 If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 1 (indicating full bandwidth MU-MIMO transmission), the number of STAs in the MU-MIMO group is indicated in the Number Of HE-SIG-B Symbols Or MU-MIMO Users field in the HE-SIG-A field.

-TGax editor: Move the 10-11 para to earlier in this section (shown below as deleted, assuming no change from D3.2) If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, for an MU-MIMO allocation of RU size greater than 242 subcarriers, the User fields are dynamically split between HE-SIG-B content channel 1 and HE-SIG-B content channel 2 and the split is decided by the AP (on a per case basis).
-See 28.3.10.8.4 (HE-SIG-B common content) and 28.3.10.8.5 (HE-SIG-B per user content) for more details.
+TGax editor: Move the 10-11 para to earlier in this section (shown below as deleted, assuming no change from D3.2)

-If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 1, for bandwidths larger than 20 MHz, the User fields are split equitably between two HE-SIG-B content channels, i.e., for a k user MU-MIMO PPDU, User fields are carried in HE-SIG-B content channel 1 and User fields in HE-SIG-B content channel 2.

 The total number of spatial streams (total NSTS) is computed by summing all columns for the row signaled by the Spatial Configuration field and is indicated in Table 28-28 (Spatial Configuration subfield encoding) under the column Total NSTS.

 TGax editor: renumber the following section to .5